bitcoinorghk/bitcoinhk.github.io/_posts/2015-09-08-buy-bitcoins-in-hong-kong.md

 **[Bisq](https://bisq.network/)**
 Bisq (formerly Bitsquare) is not a company, and is not run by anybody.
 Instead it acts as a network of users, which you can join by downloading the Bitsquare software.
 This software might be experimental at times, but shows promise in leading the way to a truly decentralized future.

-### Earn Bitcoins
+### Earn Bitcoin

-The by far cheapest way to get Bitcoins is to accept them as payment.
+The by far cheapest way to get Bitcoin is to accept them as payment.
 No matter if you run a business, are employed, do freelance work or your friends owe you money, it may be a good idea to ask for these payments to be made in Bitcoin.
 Especially online and in international transfers the instantaneous and near-free Bitcoin transactions are far superior to other means.

 If you have a business, you can consider accepting Bitcoin as a form of payment.
 [Learn all about it here.](https://www.bitcoinhk.org/accept-bitcoin-now/)